stax76/awesome-mpv/README.md

 - [mpvQC](https://github.com/mpvqc/mpvQC) - Cross-platform application for quality control of videos, based on Python/QT.
 - [vidify](https://vidify.org) - Cross-platform app that detects playing songs on your device and plays their music videos anywhere, based on Python.
 - [Karaoke Mugen](https://karaokes.moe/de/) - Cross-platform karaoke management app, based on JavaScript/node.js/Web.
+- [gnome-shell-extension-caffeine](https://github.com/eonpatapon/gnome-shell-extension-caffeine) - Prevent the display from turning off (Gnome doesn't support the idle-inhibit protocol on Wayland) and disable the 'night light' when a mpv window is in focus.